augchan42/augchan42.github.io/_posts/2025-05-19-pwa-cache-toast-jekyll-adventures.md

 description: "A dive into debugging service worker caching and update notifications for new pages in a Jekyll site, ensuring the 'Content Refresh' toast works as expected."
 ---

+**Abstract:**
+This post details the process of debugging and fixing service worker update notifications for new custom layouts in a Jekyll site using the Hux Blog theme.
+It covers how to ensure new pages are properly cached, how to handle missing client-side scripts, and how to gracefully fix JavaScript errors in the service worker logic.
+The article is aimed at developers working with Jekyll, PWAs, or service worker caching strategies.

+**Estimated reading time:** _7 minutes_

 My Jekyll site, built on the excellent Hux Blog theme, comes with Progressive Web App (PWA) capabilities, including a service worker that handles offline caching and provides a nifty "Content Refresh" toast when new content is deployed.
 This is great for the blog posts, but when I recently introduced a new portfolio section with custom layouts (`index.html` at the root and an `offerings/index.html` page), I noticed these new pages were serving stale content without the friendly update prompt.
 Time for a deep dive!

 ## The Hux Blog Service Worker Setup